-Inputs to the valuation methodology are Level 1 unadjusted quoted prices for identical assets or liabilities traded in active markets.
-Inputs to the valuation methodology include quoted prices for similar assets or liabilities in Level 2 active markets, quoted prices for identical or similar assets or liabilities in markets that are no active, and other market-corroborated inputs.
-Inputs to the valuation methodology are Level 3 unobservable for the asset or liability and are significant to the fair value measurement.
+Inputs to the valuation methodology include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and other market-corroborated inputs.

+Level 3

+Inputs to the valuation methodology are unobservable for the asset or liability and are significant to the fair value measurement.

 The carrying amounts of accounts payable and other liabilities approximate fair value due to the short maturity of these financial instruments.
-The fair value of interest rate swap agreements is determined using pricing models developed based on the London Interbank Offered Rate (LIBOR) and unobservable market data.
-The value was determined considering the potential impact of collateralization and netting agreements, and adjusted to reflect nonperformance risk of both the counterparty and the University.
-The carrying amount of notes payable with variable interest rates approximates the fair value because the variable rates reflect current market rates for notes payable with similar maturities and credit qualities.
+The fair value of interest rate swap agreements is determined using pricing models developed based on the London Interbank Offered Rate (LIBOR) and other unobservable market data.
+The value was determined after considering the potential impact of collateralization and netting agreements, and adjusted to reflect nonperformance risk of both the counterparty and the University.
+The carrying amount of notes payable with variable interest rates approximates the fair value because the variable rates reflect current market rates for notes pavable with similar maturities and credit qualities.
 As disclosed in Note 6, the fair value of notes payable with fixed interest rates is based on rates assumed to be currently available for bond issues with similar terms and average maturities.